-This summer, if you want to see a large part of America, take an epic journey from coast to coast.
+If you want to see a large part of America this summer, take an epic journey from coast to coast.

-If you do want to travel across this vast country, take the long route I-90, which connects Boston to Seattle, also the longest interstate in the U.S.
+If you want to travel across this vast country, take the long route I-90, which connects Boston to Seattle, the longest interstate in the U.S.

 Route 12 in Utah

-The route goes on for 124 miles, and road trippers get to experience forested mountains as well as the mountains in Boulder.
+The route goes on for 124 miles, and road trippers experience forested mountains and the mountains in Boulder.